dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

-It is not a good idea to assume hardware features such as [MTE][mte] or [CHERI][cheri] will somehow allow legacy code to suddenly become memory safe[^12], nor are they particularly applicable to the JIT use case.
+It is not a good idea to assume hardware features such as [MTE][mte] or [CHERI][cheri] will somehow allow legacy code to suddenly become memory safe, nor are they particularly applicable to the JIT use case.
 MTE requires a lot of physical space on the chip, and provides only probabilistic defense that isn't suitable for the case where an attacker can retry an exploit multiple times against the same memory space, such as a web browser renderer